shaydaniel7/javascript-quiz/README.md

 ```
 This was challenging for me as it required HTML, CSS and JavaScript to be created from scratch.
 I was not able to complete a few aspects set forth in the acceptance criteria, namely a working timer.
-Also, the screenshot feature is not working for me.
+Also, the screenshot feature is not working for me and my readme looks really bad for some reason.
+The links are not clickable.

 ## Screenshot

 <img width="460" alt="Screen Shot 2020-08-30 at 7 05 20 PM" src="https://user-images.githubusercontent.com/67557233/91676294-3a583300-eaf4-11ea-9e3e-41df7abdfcb5.png">

 * Deployed application URL: https://shaydaniel7.github.io/js-quiz/